Diagnosis

 - Write down details of your symptoms, including any triggers that may have caused you to faint.

-- Make a list of any medications, vitamins and supplements you're taking.
+- Make a list of all medicines, vitamins and supplements you're taking.

-- Write down questions you want to ask your doctor, including questions about potential tests and treatments.
+- Write down questions you want to ask, including questions about potential tests and treatments.

 What to expect from your doctor